SamuraiBuddha/MAGI-CORE-MCP-NAS/README.md

 .\setup-magi.ps1
 ```

+The script automatically:
+- Detects your machine and username
+- Creates SSH wrappers with dynamic username detection
-The script automatically detects your machine and downloads the correct configuration template!
+- Downloads the correct configuration template
+- Sets up everything for your specific machine

 ### 3. Configure Claude Desktop